-Mr. Russell advises clients on the impact of the 2017 Tax Cuts and Jobs Act, including the effect of implementing regulations and administrative guidance.
-He has assisted clients in navigating the new international tax provisions of Global Intangible Low-Taxed Income (GILTI), Base Erosion Anti-Abuse Tax (BEAT) and Foreign-Derived Intangible Income (FDII), as well as corporate conversions and the IRC 199A pass-through provisions.
+Mr. Russell advises clients on domestic and international tax reporting and transactional analysis.
+He has assisted clients in navigating the international tax provisions of the Tax Cuts and Jobs Act, including the effect of implementing regulations and administrative guidance for Global Intangible Low-Taxed Income (GILTI), Base Erosion Anti-Abuse Tax (BEAT) and Foreign-Derived Intangible Income (FDII), as well as corporate conversions and the IRC 199A pass-through provisions.
+Mr. Russell also handles tax controversy matters involving international information tax reporting, captive insurance arrangements, and digital currency transactions.

-From 2014 to 2015, Mr. Russell served with the U.S. Department of Treasury’s Office of Tax Policy in the Office of the International Tax Council as a legal fellow, where he worked on joint tax treaty negotiations including the drafting of technical explanations.
+From 2014 to 2015, Mr. Russell served with the U.S. Department of Treasury’s Office of Tax Policy in the Office of the International Tax Council, where he worked on joint tax treaty negotiations including the drafting of technical explanations.
 He also assisted in the implementation of the Foreign Account Tax Compliance Act (FATCA).

 Mr. Russell assisted the Internal Revenue Service from 2007 to 2012 in auditing tax returns for a wide range of international corporations.
 In this role, he assisted the Department of Justice Tax Division in criminal proceedings with respect to the sale of foreign corporations and has testified on behalf of the U.S. government.